Keyboard shortcuts

 An agent is always exactly one of these four at any given moment.
 Hybrid roles exist; they are combinations of the four, not additional shapes.

 1. Agent as integrator.
 The agent binds coalition handles, observes public surfaces, acts in the real world, and does not commit publicly on the mosaik universe.
-Identity is its ClientId.
+Identity is a fresh PeerId per session.
 Cheapest to stand up; zero bonding with other operators.
 Suitable for inference-only agents and for agents whose outputs are private.

 2. Agent as standalone organism.
 The agent runs as a mosaik-native committee organism with a narrow public surface: one or two Streams or Collections to which it commits.
 Identity is a Config fingerprint.
 Replayable, auditable, bondable.
 A coalition may reference the agent via OrganismRef.

-3. Agent as confluence member.
-The agent is one of N operators of a confluence committee — the confluence commits as a unit, individual members do not commit publicly except as part of quorum.
+3. Agent as organism member.
+The agent is one of N operators of an organism committee — the organism commits as a unit, individual members do not commit publicly except as part of quorum.
 Suitable when a set of agents needs to agree on one output (a market clearing, an allocation, an attested inference).

-4. Agent swarm as confluence.
-Each agent is its own standalone organism; a separate confluence folds the agents’ public surfaces into one aggregated commit (classification consensus, reputation-weighted averaging, anomaly reports).
-The confluence is the swarm; the individual agents remain identifiable and accountable.
+4. Agent swarm as organism.
+Each agent is its own standalone organism; a separate organism folds the agents’ public surfaces into one aggregated commit (classification consensus, reputation-weighted averaging, anomaly reports).
+The organism is the swarm; the individual agents remain identifiable and accountable.

-See agents as citizens for when each shape pays off.
+See agent shapes for when each shape pays off.

 Emergent coordination without a central actor